IBM/ibm-block-csi-driver/docs/csi_ug_install_operator_github.md

-# Installing the driver using CLIs
+# Installing the driver using GitHub

 The operator for IBM® block storage CSI driver can be installed directly from GitHub by using CLIs.
 Installing the CSI \(Container Storage Interface\) driver is part of the operator installation process.